 The Farm Network - a BASF Partnership - delivers practical solutions to help farmers meet the future head on.
 While each partner brings different expertise to the table, we share a common passion, united in our commitment to foster sustainable farming.

 Sustainable farming is exemplified with real progress through practice: productive agriculture needs a healthy environment.
 In parallel, a growing world population with evolving expectations needs farmers to produce more food.
 How can farmers increase production while at the same time protecting biodiversity, water and land resources?
 How can a farm be environmentally sound, socially responsible, and economically viable?

 Sustainable farming needs expertise, practical examples, and exchange of experiences

 Sustainable farming has to be more than just a theory on paper; to come to life, it needs expertise, practical examples, and a space for farmers to exchange experiences.
-As part of the BASF Farm Network, BASF work with independent farmers, organizations for environmental protection, universities, research institutes, and companies providing farming innovations.
-While each of us brings different expertise to the table, we share a common passion, united in our commitment to increase sustainable farming.
+The BASF Farm Network, established in 2002, brings together growers and experts on more than 70 working farms around Europe to help farmers meet this challenge.
+In this context, BASF works with independent farmers, organizations for environmental protection, universities, research institutes, and companies providing farming innovations.

 Think global - act local.